nephila/django-meta/README.rst

 + object_type
 + site_name

-In all cases, if the key is omitted, the matching property is not rendered.
+In all cases, if the key is omitted, the matching metadata/property is not rendered.

 use_og
 ------